mroswell/voter_poll_join/windows_users.md

 Congratulations!

-If you prefer to use a different tool than Excel to join the two parsed files, feel free.
+If you prefer to use a tool other than Excel to join the two parsed files, feel free.
 Options include Access, MySQL, Postgres, SQLite.
-If you prefer VLOOKUP to INDEX/MATCH in Excel, feel free to implement that.
+If you prefer VLOOKUP to INDEX/MATCH in Excel, feel free to implement that (INDEX/MATCH is generally faster).
 In essence, the Python script creates parsed files that share a common precinct ID, enabling a straightforward join.